awsdocs/aws-greengrass-developer-guide/doc_source/device-tester-for-greengrass-ug.md

 ### Configure the AWS IoT Greengrass Software<a name="config-gg"></a>

 AWS IoT Device Tester tests your device for compatibility with a specific version of AWS IoT Greengrass\.
 AWS IoT Device Tester provides you two options to test AWS IoT Greengrass on your devices:
-+ Use a version of the AWS IoT Greengrass Core software downloaded from the AWS IoT console\.
++ Download and use a version of the [AWS IoT Greengrass Core Software](what-is-gg.md#gg-core-download-tab)\.
 AWS IoT Device Tester installs the software for you\.
 + Use a version of the AWS IoT Greengrass Core software already installed on your device\.

 **Note**